AlfonsoCavallo/SE-Project/README.md

   You can run DatabaseConnectionTest.
   ALTERNATIVELY
-  You can manually execute the initialization code located at test/se/project/storage/test_files/codiceDB.sql
+  You can manually execute the initialization code, located at test/se/project/storage/test_files/codiceDB.sql

   (Uncomment the first 2 rows of codiceDB.sql for the creation of a test user.)